Press release by Fossil Free Culture NL

 About Fossil Free Culture NL

-Fossil Free Culture NL is a collective of artists that has been campaigning for a Fossil Free Museumplein since 2017 is a non-profit organization in Amsterdam.
-Through unsolicited art performances, they managed to liberate the Van Gogh Museum in 2018 and The Concertgebouw in 2020.
+Fossil Free Culture NL is a collective of artists based in Amsterdam that has been campaigning for a Fossil Free Museumplein since 2016.
+Through unsolicited art performances, they managed to liberate the Van Gogh Museum from its 18-year sponsorship deal with Shell in 2018 and The Concertgebouw in 2020.